Skip to main content

 • In some special situations, Tempo Clues have enough value to justify giving them:

-1. When everyone knows it gets one or more other clued cards to play (in total across all hands)
+1. When everyone knows it gets two or more clued cards to play (in total across all hands).

-4. When playing the clued card would "unlock" someone's hand (see the section on Locked Hands later on)
+3. When playing the clued card would "unlock" someone's hand (see the section on Locked Hands later on).

 • If a Tempo Clue is given in any of these situations, it is considered to be "valuable".